Manh D. Vu

 Scarpa shows his skill and creativity in intricate details and the use of materials.
 The stunning staircase that leads from the water level to the building floor is truly a piece of art, with elegant curves and graceful lines that seem to flow effortlessly upward.

 The way Scarpa keeps using Venetian terrazzo, a traditional material, is unique, modern, and particularly striking.
 And to the courtyard, Scarpa creates a serene oasis in the heart of Venice.
 Every element was well-designed to make a harmonious and inviting space.
-It is the perfect harmonization between the new architecture and the old building of Venice.
+It is the perfect harmonisation between the new architecture and the old buildings of Venice.

 /Videography